Gaekwad Haveli at Ahmedabad

 aavyiyo tyare posla odhi, gayo tyare chadar odhia

-(English: Shelukar arrived from Pune wearing an expensive shawl but had to leave Ahmedabad hiding under a cheap blanket !!!).
+(English: Shelukar arrived from Pune in an expensive shawl but had to leave Ahmedabad hiding under a cheap blanket.)

-The British East India Company took the control of the city in 1817 and the haveli was used as barracks for the garrison until 1824.
-Later, it was turned into an arsenal for the Northern Division of the Army in 1833.
-After the opening of the railway between Ahmedabad and Bombay, it was reduced to an ordnance depot in 1863.
+Following British control of Ahmedabad in 1817, the haveli was used as barracks for the garrison until 1824, then as an arsenal for the Northern Division of the Army in 1833, and later as an ordnance depot in 1863 after the railway between Ahmedabad and Bombay opened.

 Author